 We had tea and a scone with almost everything.
 Good habit.
 Photo by Penny Sadler

-For inexpensive, quick food the Pret chain started in London over 30 years ago.
-I find them a reliable place for a tasty, affordable lunch or a drink and snack.
+For inexpensive quick food, I like Pret.
+The Pret chain started in London over 30 years ago and find it a reliable place for a tasty, affordable lunch or a drink and snack.
 The food is fresh and they’re known for organic coffee.
+Also check out MS Foodhall or MS Simply Food.
+To me, this was the best prepackaged food for the price.

 Big Ben on the River Thames sunset